Rhoxio/adjective-backend/README.md

 Adjective is a game engine started by myself to help alleviate some of the monotony you have to deal with when making an RPG from scratch.
 Much of the system makes it simple for anyone, even relative beginners, to get a simple game going as quickly as possible.
 Instead of focusing on graphics and more 'showy' aspects of game development, this package is intended to be used to set up your backend API and/or server.

 It is written in mostly Javascript and Ruby.
-I am still deciding on what libraries I am going to use for the UI elements, but I think that Famo.us has an awesome system set up.
+I am currently using Sinatra as opposed to Rails, since I don't think making an API requires all of the utility that Rails provides for creating apps.

+I use ActiveRecord with Postgresql.
+It keeps things simple, yet I have the power to create relationships on a whim.
+The main merit of this API is the simple fact that I have provided a ton of templated and readily-generatable databse content.
+You just have to run a few commands and you have API to serve games with up and running.

 ### Quickstart

-1.  `bundle install` #Install all of the gems needed...
+1.  `bundle install` Installs the gems needed.
-2.  `be shotgun` #Start the server!
+2.  `be shotgun` Starts the server.
+3.  `be thin start` Starts a thin server.
+Requires restart when you make changes, but loads a LOT faster than Shotgun.

 Create premade models and migrations with rake tasks: